 Ph Testing Cosmetics Products - A Few Tips

-PS: A couple of requests about PH testing prompted this post.
+PS: A couple of requests about PH test strips prompted this post.
 I hope this has been helpful to you who asked, and not too nerdy for you who didn't.